 The program consists of 52 units of course work which is completed sequentially in two years (6 quarters).
 In lieu of a thesis, students are required to take the course "Social Problems, Law and Policy" in the winter quarter of the second year of study, which also serves as a capstone, or summary, course in which a research paper is completed.
-A degree is granted upon completion of 13 required courses.
+A degree is granted upon completion of 13 courses.
+Courses are subject to change.

-Though majority of the program is online, students are required to take a course in residence on the UCI campus at the beginning of their course of study — "Introduction to Criminology, Law and Society."
+Though majority of the program is online, students take a course in residence on the UCI campus at the beginning of their course of study — "Introduction to Criminology, Law and Society."
 This accelerated 5-day introductory course is normally scheduled during the first week of September, before the fall quarter begins.
-For Fall 2017, this course is scheduled for Monday, August 28 - Friday, September 1, 2017.

 - Fall Quarter